 Meditation can be one such powerful tool in coping with cancer by helping us become more conscious of our thoughts and thus diminishing the power of our negative thoughts.
 The practice of meditation is quite simply the practice of directing our attention so that we have greater control over our thoughts and emotions.

-It may not be easy when we are immobilized or dealing with a lot of pain and mental stress, but finding some way – even small ways – to help others heals our soul.
+It may not be easy when we are immobilized or dealing with a lot of pain and mental stress, but finding some way – even small ways – to help others heal our souls.

 If you are going in for cancer treatments to a hospital, you may meet other people with cancer.
 See how you can lift up their spirits or make their lives a little better.